Carbondale Pioneers: North Atlantic League 1946–1950

 Minor league baseball returned to Carbondale in 1946.
 The new Carbondale franchise was formed when the "Carbondale Baseball Association" accepted the invitation for Carbondale to field a franchise in the new Class D level North Atlantic League.
 Subsequently, meetings were held in Room 3 of the Miners & Mechanics building in Carbondale.
 The meetings resulted in a future affiliation agreement with the Philadelphia Phillies and the franchise structure details were concluded.
 After the conclusion of World War II, 28 new minor leagues were formed in 1946.

 The Carbondale "Pioneers" became charter members of the Class D level North Atlantic League.
 The 1946 North Atlantic League standings featured the Peekskill Highlanders 82–32, Nazareth Cement Dusters 78–40, Stroudsburg Poconos 72–47, Carbondale Pioneers 69–48, Nyack Rockies 67–53, Bloomingdale Troopers 41–78, Mahanoy City Bluebirds 30–79 and Newburgh Hummingbirds/Walden Hummingbirds 27–89.

 The Pioneers opened their season on May 8, 1946, playing at Stroudsburg.
 The game was called with two outs in the top of the eighth inning because of darkness.
 The Carbondale Pioneers made the North Atlantic League Finals in their first season of play in the North Atlantic League.
 The Pioneers played as an Independent co–op team their first year, before the Phillies affiliation officially began.
 The Pioneers ended the 1946 season with a 69–48 record, placing fourth in the standings, playing under manager Pat Colgan.
 In the first round of the playoffs, the Carbondale Pioneers defeated the Nazareth Cement Dusters four games to one to advance.
 In the Finals, the Peekskill Highlanders defeated Carbondale in a seven-game series.
+Beginning play at Russell Park, Carbondale had total home attendance of 62,617, an average of 1,070 per home game.
 Walter Forwood hit .406 with 43 doubles for the Pioneers.
-Beginning play at Russell Park, Carbondale had total home attendance of 62,617, an average of 1,070 per home game.

 After moving to Carbondale to manage and play, manager Pat Coglan had a career in baseball, but remained a resident of Carbondale, living in the same home with his wife and family and remaining active in the community until his death in 1992.